matousp/mobile-profiling/README.md

 (c) Petr Matousek, 2017-2019
 Contact: matousp@fit.vutbr.cz

-The scripts were developed during a project Integrated platform for analysis of digital data from security incidents (Tarzan), 2017-2020
+The scripts were developed under frame of the project Integrated platform for analysis of digital data from security incidents (Tarzan), 2017-2020

 A list of scripts:
   - extract_pcap.sh - extracting metadata from PCAP file and creating profiles